A List of my Favorite Tools

 Coding

-- Dash (Free alternative: Zeal): Searching through documentation.
+- Dash (Free alternative: Zeal): Searching through code documentation offline.
 Much quicker than using Google.
-A lot of docsets are supported, I most commonly use C++, PyTorch, and Numpy.
+A lot of docsets are supported.

 - Excalidraw.
 It’s a web-based drawing tool.
 It’s super quick to use, and the resulting sketches look great.A drawing I made for explaining a distributed caching strategy.
-I often just screenshot the results to paste them somewhere.
+I often just screenshot the results to paste them into software design docs, or pull requests.
+I’ve used these sketches in academic papers.

-- Dropdown terminal (Linux: Guake, MacOs: iTerm2): Hiding/Showing the terminal with a single key combination, globally.
+- Dropdown terminal (Linux: Guake, MacOs: iTerm2, or Phoenix script: Hiding/Showing the terminal with a single key combination, globally.
 No more searching for the terminal window, particularly useful for starting daemons or long-running commands.

 - Command line tools: